Learning Languages at SOAS

 Degrees at SOAS can include language courses in more than 40 African and Asian languages - indeed it is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

 On the list of languages you can learn at SOAS you’ll find most of the major languages of Africa, the Middle East, East Asia, South Asia and South East Asia, modern and ancient.
+A contact person is listed for each language on the Languages you can learn at SOAS page to whom you can address questions on how to make learning a language part of your life at SOAS.

 Languages within degree programmes are taught in the various regional departments of the Faculty of Languages & Cultures, including the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.